-What is the difference between a “camera ready” make up and every day makeup?
+What is the difference between a “camera ready” makeup and every day makeup?

 When it comes to being HD compatible or “camera ready” you need to be more vigilant with details like foundation application, blending products, eyeliner and so much more.
 You also need to make sure the products you use are also HD compatible.
-For example many foundations these days have SPF in them, which causes flashback or “ghost face” with flash photography and you definitely don’t want to get your wedding photos back and see that your face is a few shades lighter than your body.
+For example many foundations these days have SPF in them, which causes flashbacks or “ghost face” with flash photography, and you definitely don’t want to get your wedding photos back and see that your face is a few shades lighter than your body.
 Cameras these days can pick up the slightest flaw and pore so proper application is needed to make sure the skin looks flawless in person and on camera.
 As a makeup artist I, like many other artists strive to do so well that the photographer doesn’t need to over use photoshop.

 Everyday makeup is much for lenient and forgiving because people will rarely stare at your face long enough to pick up on a slightly unsymmetrical liner or notice the fact one eye is a little smokier than the other.
 Also, application techniques can vary quite a bit between in person and on camera.

 What if we usually don’t put a lot of make up on?
 How do we choose the best look for us?